CentreSecuriteIA/textbook/docs/Chapters/1-Capabilities/7-Appendix-2-Discussions-on-LLMs.md

 **Planning**

 Planning is an area that AIs currently struggle with, but there is significant progress.
-Some paradigms, such as those based on scaffolding, enable task decomposition and breaking down objectives into smaller, more achievable sub-objectives [see AutoGPT box].
+Some paradigms, such as those based on scaffolding, enable task decomposition and breaking down objectives into smaller, more achievable sub-objectives.

 Furthermore, the paper [Voyager](https://voyager.minedojo.org/) demonstrates that it is possible to use GPT-4 for planning in Natural language in Minecraft.
 See the [Voyager] box.